-Because “drop in” visits can create a number of problems including disrupting programs, diverting staff or setting off bouts of homesickness in susceptible campers, they are not allowed during the week, except at concerts when parents are strongly encouraged to come to camp and see what all the fuss is about!
+Because “drop in” visits can create a number of problems including disrupting programs, diverting staff or setting off bouts of homesickness in susceptible campers, they are not allowed during the week.
+Concert day is when parents are strongly encouraged to come to camp and see what all the fuss is about!

 Cazadero, CA 95421